stefan-ka/tla-sample-serverless/README.md

   contribute this way.

 ## Licence
-Context Mapper is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This project is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).